Created by James Ellroy

 ABOUT THE AUTHOR

 James Ellroy was born in Los Angeles in 1948.
 His L.A.
 Quartet novels—The Black Dahlia, The Big Nowhere, L.A.
 Confidential, and White Jazz—were international best sellers.
 Other bestsellers include American Tabloid (1995); his memoir, My Dark Places (1996) and The Cold Six Thousand (2001).
 He’s also written about private eye Fritz Brown in Brown’s Requiem (1981), forties gumshoe Spade Hearns and 1950’s scandal sheet editor Danny Getchell, a character not unlike Freddie.
-Ellroy lives in Los Angeles.
+Ellroy used to live in Los Angeles; now he’s somewhere in Colorado.

-Ellroy is known for setting his stories in the 1940s and 50s, which allows him to be as racist, homophobic and misogynistic as he wants, and for his impressionistic, always alliterative Morse code writing style, which spits out sentence fragments like broken teeth.
-Ellroy calls himself the “Demon Dog of American crime fiction,” and his rabid fans lap it up.
+He’s known for setting his stories in the 1940s and 50s, which allows him to be as racist, homophobic and misogynistic as he wants, and for his impressionistic, always alliterative Morse code writing style, which spits out sentence fragments like broken teeth.
+Ellroy calls himself the “Demon Dog of American Crime Fction,” and his rabid long-time fans lap it up.
+Newcomers, however, may get lost in the deluge.

 UNDER OATH